kevinallenbriggs/slider/README.md

 TODO:
-1. text-file refresh trigger (currently hardcoded to refresh every hour)
+1. create new setting to control application hard refresh interval
 2. breakout slide captions as a separate table in the DB
 3. breakout slide types as a separate table in the DB
 4. breakout slide images as a separate table in the DB